. . . and Keyboards

 For those using Mac OS X systems it is possible to use one of a number of extended keyboard layouts.
 Which layout depends on which version of the system you are running.
 Consult the article on Esperanto Orthography in Wikipedia.
 Another neat way of producing hatted text is via the online keyboard which includes key presses such as Ctrl+C, Ctrl+G etc.

 So-called smartphones are really handheld computers with internet and telephone facilities.
 On the Apple platform there is a smart replacement keyboard called ĝusta klavaro available from iTunes.
 For the Android system an appropriate replacement app is called AnySoftKeyboard.
 Our Association member Aaron Irvine is responsible for its Esperanto layout.
 It works very smoothly.
+Since this article was compiled yet another app has appeared – Tajpi.
+We are being spoilt for choice.

 The biggest surprise and a welcome one in recent years is the acknowledgement of Esperanto by Google.
-Not only do we have an Android Esperanto keyboard for our phones but quite a competent translator.
+Not only do we have Esperanto keyboard apps for our phones but quite a competent translator.
 This cannot be perfect because the amount and range of computerised data in Esperanto available for Google to exploit is not yet extensive enough.
 As this factor is remediable, in the longer term Google Translate will become much better.
 Esperanto is almost clear of idiomatic expressions, a very strong feature in promoting accurate translation.

 From the birth of Esperanto there have been criticisms of circumflexes as a device, but it has been hard to deny that their use lightens the appearance of text and avoids any confusion and ambiguity.
 They make the printed language easy to recognise and aesthetically pleasing, especially when a typeset is designed to take full advantage of their presence.
+In practice most languages using the ‘Latin’ alphabet have over the years have had to modify it.